shitfuckery/usb_stick/RECIPE.md

 Select your preferred primary language and location from the list.
 Additional languages can be added after the installation.

-If this window is too tall for you to see the Quit / Next buttons at the bottom you can move the window around by holding down the `<alt>` key while clicking and holding anywhere on the window and dragging it around.
+If this window is too tall for you to see the Quit / Next buttons at the bottom you can move the window around by holding down the `<alt>` key while clicking anywhere on the window and dragging it around.

 Click the Next button to continue.